walder/Skynet-IADS/README.md

 SAM sites and EW radars will react to air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.
 They currently don't react to bombs, since they are not detected by DCS radars.
 The site will calculate time to impact and shut down a random value between a few seconds after time to impact and 180 seconds after time to impact.

 This implementation is closer to real life.
-SAM Sites like the patriot calculate the flight path and analyse the radar cross section to determine if a contact heading inbound is a HARM.
+SAM sites like the patriot calculate the flight path and analyse the radar cross section to determine if a contact heading inbound is a HARM.

 Since impact point calculation is almost always perfect in DCS there is also a reaction probability involved, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
 See [skynet-iads-supported-types.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-supported-types.lua) field ```['harm_detection_chance']``` for the probability per SAM system.